SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images: Experiments

-The proposed PETS-5k dataset consists of 5,731 three-dimensional whole-body PET images is used for training and internal validation.
-Among the dataset, a subset of 100 images is with high-quality annotations verified by domain experts, which is split into 40 cases serving as HQ training set and 60 cases serving as internal test set.
-The remaining images with possible mislabeled or unlabeled pixels serving as the LQ training set.
-To evaluate the generalization ability for universal segmentation, we annotate 7 additional training invisible organs from the internal test set.
-We further annotate a small subset of 100 cases with all 12 testing organs from the AutoPET dataset \cite{AutoPET} for external validation, entitled AutoPET-Organ.
+We conduct comprehensive experiments on two different PET datasets.
+The first dataset is the proposed \textbf{PETS-5k dataset}, which consists of 5,731 three-dimensional whole-body PET images with the annotation of 5 target organs.
+Among the dataset, a subset of 100 images are with high-quality annotations verified by domain experts, which is split into 40 cases serving as HQ training set and 60 cases serving as internal test set.
+The remaining 5,631 images are noisy-annotated with possible mislabeled or unlabeled pixels serving as the LQ training set.
+To evaluate the generalization performance for universal segmentation, we annotate 7 additional training invisible organs from the internal test set.
+The second dataset is \textbf{AutoPET-Organ dataset} extended from the AutoPET dataset \cite{AutoPET} consists of 1,014 three-dimensional whole-body PET images with corresponding annotation of tumor lesions.
+To evaluate the generalization ability, we further annotate a small subset with 100 cases with all 12 organs as an external test set.
 Following the setting for promptable segmentation, the input prompts are simulated based on the ground truth mask with random perturbations.
 We compare proposed SegAnyPET with state-of-the-art segmentation foundation models \cite{SAM,MedSAM,SAM-Med3D} and training-based task-specific models \cite{segresnet,isensee2020nnunet,hatamizadeh2021swin,huang2023stunet}.
-More information of the implementation details are shown in the Appendix.
+More information of the datasets and implementation details are shown in the Appendix.